Planning Your American Studies Minor

 In fact, you may have already started.
 That is, you may have already enrolled in one or more courses which you might be able to “grandfather” into the minor.
 See the list under Courses.
 We now offer an interdisciplinary "Introduction to American Studies" course (ENGL 2277).
 This is now a required course for students declaring the minor after October 28, 2014.

-To officially register for the minor, either email the Program Director at email@example.com or call 617-552-3191.
+To officially register for the minor, E-mail the Assistant Program Director at email@example.com.

 The Overall Plan